BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 Here I am only using two theories: [Quantum Electro Dynamics](https://en.wikipedia.org/wiki/Quantum_electrodynamics) (QED) and
 [Quantum Chromo Dynamics](https://en.wikipedia.org/wiki/Quantum_chromodynamics) (QCD).
-While QED describes the electromagnetic interaction between particles, QCD describes the strong force e.g. holding together neutrons and protons in the nucleus of an atom.
+While QED describes the electromagnetic interaction between particles, QCD describes the strong force, e.g. holding together neutrons and protons in the nucleus of an atom.
 This is actually only a secondary effect, QCD describes the strong interaction between quarks and gluon that are present in neutrons and protons.
-While in our best model, the [Standard Model](https://en.wikipedia.org/wiki/Standard_Model), QED appears in an extended form called [Electroweak Theory](https://en.wikipedia.org/wiki/Electroweak_interaction) where the weak interaction e.g. responsible for the radioactive beta decay, is unified with electromagnetism.
+While in our best model, the [Standard Model](https://en.wikipedia.org/wiki/Standard_Model), QED appears in an extended form called [Electroweak Theory](https://en.wikipedia.org/wiki/Electroweak_interaction) where the weak interaction, e.g. responsible for the radioactive beta decay, is unified with electromagnetism.

 The goal of this project is to teach the squaring of the amplitudes to a neural network.
 The motivation is three-fold:
-- first, to show that it can be done and to explore how it is best done.
+- First, to show that it can be done and to explore how it is best done.
 That it can be done has already been shown in [this paper](https://arxiv.org/pdf/2206.08901.pdf), but I want to explore a different encoding of the expressions called _prefix notation_.
-- second, to increase the speed of the calculations.
+- Second, to increase the speed of the calculations.
 Current computer programs for the calculations can take a very long time already for tree level calculations.
 This of course depends on the optimization of the program and the machine learning model.
-- third, it will be interesing to see how the model performs on expressions where current computer programs will never finish in a reasonable time, e.g. loop calculations or $$2\to n$$ calculations with $$n>6$$.
+- Third, it will be interesting to see how the model performs on expressions where current computer programs will never finish in a reasonable time, e.g. loop calculations or $$2\to n$$ calculations with $$n>6$$.

 ## Data Generation
 In order to generate amplitudes and squared amplitudes [MARTY](https://marty.in2p3.fr/) (A **M**odern **AR**tificial **T**eoreteical ph**Y**sicist)
 is used.
-MARTY is written in C++ and can calculate Feynman diagrams in any theory using symbolic computations.
+MARTY is written in C++ and can calculate Feynman diagrams up to one-loop in any theory using symbolic computations.
-Implementing a new theory in MARTY however is very complicated, thus I am only using QED and QCD data.
+Implementing a new theory in MARTY however is very complicated, thus I am only using QED and QCD.
 MARTY is built for the symbolic calculation of diagrams, but not for their export.
 The intended use is to build a C++ library which can then be used numerically.
 The export of symbolic amplitudes and squared amplitudes can be achived with some tricks,